shoelace-style/shoelace/docs/teamshares/contributing.md

 Unless you're one of the core DS engineers, most of what you'll be doing in Shoelace will probably involve styling.
 Styles in Shoelace components are found in `src/components/[component].styles.ts`.
 Make sure that any styling changes you want to make have been approved by the design system designers and will work across all our apps.

 Once you're happy with your changes, you can push your changes up to a branch and make a PR for review.
-(If you don't know what this means or how to do it, you probably shouldn't be editing the code directly.) **Please _DO NOT_ push your changes directly into the `next` branch!**
+(If you don't know what this means or how to do it, you probably shouldn't be editing the code directly.)

+!> **Do not push your changes directly into the `next` branch!**

 ## Connecting to a local Teamshares app